-Today, I am specialising in Space Law.
-I regularly write articles on the website space legal issues so as to popularise Space Law and Public International Law.
-I believe that space-related activities and more generally, the establishment of living beings in outer space, are mankind’s future.
-I believe that private companies have to play a more decisive role in the exploitation and exploration of outer space and that Space Law has to evolve, in order to guarantee an ever-more securing environment to space-related activities.
-Do not hesitate to contact me if you have any Space Law-related questions, I will be more than happy to answer you as fast as possible.
+I regularly write articles on the website Space Legal Issues so as to popularise space law and public international law.
+CEO of Toucan Space and Gama, I believe that private companies have to play a more decisive role in the exploration and exploitation of outer space, and that law has to evolve in order to guarantee an ever-more securing environment for space-related activities.